 Anyone can inherit the HbS and HbC gene mutations, but is more prevalent among those of African ancestry and those whose heritage traces back to the Mediterranean, South and Central America, the Middle East, India, and the Caribbean.

-BioMedomics Sickle SCAN can be used to test any patient older than 2 years, although the test has been used on newborns older than 24 hours successfully for clinical research purposes.
+BioMedomics Sickle SCAN can be used to test any patient older than 24 hours postpartum.

 No test preparation is needed.
 However, testing should not be performed after a recent blood transfusion.